 Coding for Implants and Bone Grafts

-The AAOMS Committee on Healthcare Policy, Coding and Reimbursement presents a new online course designed for OMSs and their staff to implement correct coding initiatives for reporting bone grafts and implants and to apply these guidelines to real-life coding scenarios.
-This course will review processes for verifying coverage with payers, discuss workflow of all stages, provide coding tips using CDT and CPT code sets and apply appropriate coding guidelines for procedures relating to bone grafting and implants.
+The Coding for Implants and Bone Grafts course is designed to guide OMSs and their staff in the proper implementation of coding practices for reporting bone grafts and implants.
+Participants will learn to apply these guidelines to real-life coding scenarios.
+This course also will review processes for verifying coverage with payers, discuss all stages of computer-aided digital workflow, provide coding tips using CDT and CPT code sets, and apply appropriate coding guidelines for procedures relating to bone grafting and implants.
 Participants will need current CPT and CDT coding books to complete the course and the clinical scenarios.

 - Identify steps to determine patient benefits and recognize coverage parameters.